 "No, that's not good.
 Muhammad didn't think well of 'monkery.'
 He didn't think it was a good thing for devoted religious people to seclude themselves in a monastery.
 He didn't believe in asceticism.
 He thought that was the lazy coward's way out.
 According to Allah, you show your devotion — you demonstrate your faith — in the real world by fighting in jihad, fighting for Allah, doing things you're afraid to do, fighting against the unbelievers, working to make sure all governments follow the law of Allah.

 "Muhammad believed anyone could talk a good story or say a good prayer, but jihad is putting your money where your mouth is.
 Do you really believe?
 Prove it: Die in combat.
-If you really believe what the Qur'an says then you know when you die in jihad you will go straight to Paradise without judgment, and all your sins will be instantly forgiven.
+If you really believe what the Koran says, if you really believe Muhammad is the Prophet then you will have faith that when you die in jihad you will go straight to Paradise without judgment, and all your sins will be instantly forgiven.
 If you are afraid of fighting, war, or death, it proves your unbelief.

-"Fighting jihad is so highly valued by Allah that dying in jihad is the only way to guarantee your passage to heaven.
-You may have a chance to get into heaven if you do good works and do not sin.
+"Jihad is so highly valued by Allah that dying in jihad is the only way to guarantee your passage to heaven.
+You may have a chance of getting into heaven if you do good works and don't sin.
 But if you die fighting against the infidels, you are guaranteed passage to heaven."

 "Wow," said Stan.
 They both looked amazed.
 Stunned, really.
 These are grown men.
 They read a lot.
 Both of them are well-informed, successful people.
 Both are very bright, intelligent men.
 And they didn't know any of this.

 Share what you learn.
-If you want to fight terrorism, if you want to halt Jihadis in their tracks, if you want them to run into the impenetrable wall of an informed population, share what you know.
+If you want to curb the spread of jihad, if you want Jihadis to run into the impenetrable wall of an informed population, share what you know.
 The sooner the better.